PyCQA/pycodestyle/CONTRIBUTING.rst

     congratulations :)

-At this point you can create a pull request back to the official pycodestyles repository for review!
+At this point you can create a pull request back to the official pycodestyle repository for review!
 For more information on how to make a pull request, GitHub has an excellent `guide`_.